 Unlike synthetic fibres, wool is naturally fire resistant - making it an obvious choice for the use in public spaces such as airports, airplanes, hospitals and hotels - but also for your home.

 A trusted fibre, wool’s inherent chemical structure makes wool naturally flame resistant.
 Wool is harder to ignite than many common textile fibres.
-Whilst cotton catches alight at 255°C, the temperature must reach 570-600°C before wool will ignite; while polyester melts at 252-292°C and nylon succumbs at an even lower 160-260°C, wool never melts so it can’t stick to the skin like many common synthetics.
+Whilst cotton catches alight at 255°C, the temperature must reach 570-600°C before wool will ignite; while polyester melts at 252-292°C and nylon succumbs at an even lower 160-260°C, wool never melts so it can’t stick to the skin like many common synthetics do.